What is a Trusted Strategic Advisor?

 Our brains are remarkably good at finding patterns.
 So much so that the pattern doesn’t even need to be real for us to identify it.
 The difference between good decisions and bad decisions often lies in the justification for the decision.
 Are you making decisions because you think you know what’s happening, or are you making them because your carefully selected metrics are telling you something?

-As a strategic advisor, I have lost count of the times I’ve seen expensive, detailed strategies tossed in a drawer to gather dust simply because the people charged with implementing them didn’t know—or didn’t care how—t to implement them.
+As a strategic advisor and mentor to millionaires, I have lost count of the times I’ve seen expensive, detailed strategies tossed in a drawer to gather dust simply because the people charged with implementing them didn’t know—or didn’t care how—t to implement them.

 I’ll help you break every strategy down into the smallest possible tasks that, repeated daily, will push the organisation towards its overall goal.
 That might mean your marketing department hones its message better.
 It might mean your sales department targets better prospects.
 It might mean your customer service department has more leeway to deal with upset customers.
-It might mean all of these, but every task will be tailored to job function and support the overall goal.
+It might mean optimising all of these, but every task will be tailored to job function and support the overall goal of your organisation.

 Every implementation involves risk and some implementations will fail.
-As a strategic advisor, when I work with you, we will do our utmost to identify areas of risk and mitigate them.
+As your strategic advisor, when I work with you, we will do our utmost to identify areas of risk and mitigate them.
 We’ll build metrics into the implementation that monitor these risks.
 Doing so ensures that you can confront issues before they get out of control.
 We’ll continue monitoring areas of risk until we’re sure they’re no longer a risk.
 Sometimes that’s a matter of days or weeks.
-Sometimes it’s months or years.
+Sometimes it’s months or years depending on the size of your organisation.

 Work as a Team